murillocamargo/wordpress-useful-queries/README.md

 ## Delete all Pingback

+Popular articles receive plenty of pingback.
+When this happens, the size of your database increases.
+In order to reduce size of the database, you can try removing all the pingbacks.

 DELETE FROM wp_comments WHERE comment_type = 'pingback';

 ## Delete all Spam Comments

+If you have plenty of spam comments, going through each page to delete spam can be tedious and frustrating.
+With the following SQL query, even if you have to face deleting 500 over spam comments, it will be a breeze.

 DELETE FROM wp_comments WHERE comment_approved = 'spam';

+* 0 = Comment Awaiting Moderation
+* 1 = Approved Comment
+* spam = Comment marked as Spam

 ## Identify Unused Tags

+In a WordPress database, if you run a query to delete old posts manually from MySQL, the old tags will remain and appear in your tag cloud/listing.
+This query allows you to identify the unused tags.

 SELECT * From wp_terms wt
 INNER JOIN wp_term_taxonomy wtt ON wt.term_id=wtt.term_id WHERE wtt.taxonomy='post_tag' AND wtt.count=0;